pvcraven/2019_spring_web_dev/source/final/taylor/index.rst

 like a game engine, as opposed to these alternative approaches, with data binding".
 Hunt was able to describe how different ReactJS is compared to other JavaScript libraries.

+According to the [TheNewStack]_, developers from ReactJS also helped minimize malicious Cross Site Scripting (XSS) attacks that occur within the JavaScript language.
+XSS attacks occur when an attacker enters content that is embedded or hidden within the JavaScript code that is intended to steal or compromise the viewer's information.
+To prevent these attacks, ReactJS was able to scrub the viewers submitted information, making it so that the attacker comes up empty handed.

 When it comes to ReactJS, the developers for the library wanted it to have a different look and presence compared to other popular UI developing languages.